Osiris-Team/A/README.md

  - Performance and readability have the same importance.
  - Provide cross-platform methods for all input and output devices, like (touch-)screens, keyboards, files, etc.
  - Encourage the use of event listeners.
- - Include a dependecy management system.
+ - Include a dependency management system.

 ## Status
 - No release yet, still in early development.
 - Once the basics are done 1.0 will get released.
-- This repository contins the A compiler which is written in Java and misses a bunch of the features mentioned in this file.
+- This repository contains the A compiler which is written in Java and misses a bunch of the features mentioned in this file.